Are you looking for the perfect way to add life and vibrancy to your mini pond or aquarium?

 Alternanthera ficoidea (Party Time Plant)

-It is easy to maintain and trim, and also produces small white flowers to give an additional pop of color over time.
+It is easy to maintain, trim, and also produces small white flowers to give an additional pop of color over time.

 Coleus scutellarioides (Painted Nettle)